Yehan20/People-Curd/README.md

 ## Get started

-Donwnload node js https://nodejs.org/en/download/ if not have Donwload Mongo Db (https://www.mongodb.com/try/download/community) or Use Mongo Db atlas Donwload Git if want to clone the repo
+Download node js https://nodejs.org/en/download/ if not have

+Download Mongo Db (https://www.mongodb.com/try/download/community) or Use Mongo Db atlas

+Download Git if want to clone the repo

 ```bash
 # Clone this repository